squirrel-writer/squirrel/README.md

 # Squirrel
 **Very much a WIP project**

-squirrel is a command line program that tracks you writing progress and gives you useful information and cute and pictures of squirrels.
+squirrel is a command line program that tracks you writing progress and gives you useful information and cute pictures of squirrels.

 ## How it works
 Squirrel's design was inspired by `git`'s design (from a user perspective at least).
 To start a project, you have to initialize a new project in your directory of choice which will create a `.squirrel` folder structure in your directory similar to `.git` directories.